 Can Guinea Pigs Have Green Apples Every Day?

-Guinea pigs can’t eat green apples every day because of the possible risk we’ve mentioned above.
-So, how often should you feed your guinea pig green apples?
+Guinea pigs can’t eat green apples every day.
 Because green apples have a lot of sugar in them, you should feed the guinea pig with them two or three times per week.
-This fruit equally has its fair share of nutrients and benefits, as seen above, and that is why they are suitable food for the guinea pig’s diet.
+This fruit equally has its fair share of nutrients and benefits, and that is why they are suitable food for the guinea pig’s diet.

 Can Guinea Pigs Eat an Entire Green Apple?